ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/tool-panel-columns/index.md

 Things to try:

 - Checking / unchecking columns will show / hide the columns.
+- Drag and Drop a column inside the columns sections to reorder columns in the grid.
 - Drag a column (e.g. Country) to Row Groups to group rows.
 - Drag a column (e.g. Gold) to Values to aggregate.
 - Reset (refresh) the demo and do the following: